polpo/picogus/pgusinit/README.md

   with a value of 10-12.
 Note that increasing this will slow down sample loading.
 Set to 0 to use the GUS's default DMA interval handling, where the DMA interval is set by the program using it.
+* `/4` - enables fixed 44.1kHz output.
+Normally the GF1 varies its output
+  sample rate from 44.1kHz at 14 voices to 19.2kHz at 32 voices.
+Using this option enables 44.1kHz output for all numbers of voices, similar to the Interwave.
+This will result in stuttering in most games that use streaming DMA for sound effects like Doom, hence it is EXPERIMENTAL.

 See the Compatibility List wiki for notes on programs that require these options to be set: https://github.com/polpo/picogus/wiki/Compatibility-list